Skip to main content

 Defining your fit criteria

-Configure custom criteria using natural language prompts.
+Navigate to Fit Score → Add fit.
+Configure the list of companies to include in the fit based using conditions.
+Build the list of custom criteria using natural language prompts.
 Fit Score can answer questions that traditional data providers can’t:

 • Employee count ranges